008-Motto/DesignThinking-BugTest/README.md

 # DesignThinking-BugTest

-This is a message committed from main.
+This is a message committed from main. <br>
-This is a message committed from motto.
+This is a message committed from motto. <br>
-This is a message committed from hope.
+This is a message committed from hope. <br>

+This is a second message committed from main. <br>